fastai/fastpages/README.md

 `fastpages` does not have a robust way to specify front matter for Word documents.
 At the moment, you can only specify front matter globablly for all Word documents by editing [_action_files/word_front_matter.txt](_action_files/word_front_matter.txt).

-For greater control over the content produced in word documents, you will need to convert word documents to markdown files manually.
-You can follow the steps this [blog post](https://www.fast.ai/2020/01/18/gitblog/), which walk you through how to use [pandoc](https://pandoc.org/installing.html) to do the conversion.
-Note: If you wish to customize your Word-generated blog post in markdown, make sure you delete your word document from the _word directory so your markdown file doesn’t get overwritten!
+To specify unique front matter per Word document, you will need to convert Word to markdown files manually.
+You can follow the steps in this [blog post](https://www.fast.ai/2020/01/18/gitblog/), which walk you through how to use [pandoc](https://pandoc.org/installing.html) to do the conversion.
+Note: If you wish to customize your Word generated blog post in markdown, make sure you delete your Word document from the _word directory so your markdown file doesn’t get overwritten!

 _If your primary method of writing blog posts is Word documents, and you plan on always manually editing markdown files converted from Word, you are probably better off using [fast_template](https://github.com/fastai/fast_template) instead of fastpages._